farahtemraz/NewsletterApplication/README.md

 ***1. start-schedule.ts***

 This is the most importatnt file of them where I explicitly create the schedule instance.
 This instance contains which workflow is this schedule for, schedule ID, policies of the schedule and when should this schedule run.
-In our case, I specificed that it should run everyday at 9AM.
+In our case, I specified that it should run everyday at 9AM.

 ***Note***

 Since the timezone of Temporal.io is UTC, and Egypt's time is UTC+02:00, I had to specify the hour of the schedule as 7 instead of 9 to account for that time difference and to receive the emails at 9AM Egypt's time.

-The command to run the schedule is `npm run schedule.start` which fires this start-schedule.ts file.
+The command to run the schedule is `npm run schedule.start` which fires the start-schedule.ts file.

 ![Schedule](/Screenshots/scheduleConfig.png)

-Notice -> hour:7
+* Notice -> hour:7

 #### 2. delete-schedule.ts